pipobscure/pipobscure/_posts/2014-10-08-piplondon-q-how-can-you-tell-i-work-for-an.markdown

 ---
 layout: post
-title: "> If I wait just a few more weeks, I can unpack my T-shirts again since it will be the heating creating a tropical indoor clime :)"
+title: "If I wait just a few more weeks, I can unpack my T-shirts again since it will be the heating creating a tropical indoor clime :)"
 date: 2014-10-08 12:20:23 Z
 tags: []